gimco/meteor-accounts-ui-latch/README.md

 meteor add gimco:accounts-ui-latch
 ~~~~

-For more infomration take a look to the [`gimco:latch`](https://github.com/gimco/meteor-latch) package.
+For more information take a look to the [`gimco:latch`](https://github.com/gimco/meteor-latch) package.